chloe0b0/Rule30_PRNG/README.md

 ![](./img/Rule30.png)

-Using Rule-30 as a Pseudo-random number generator
+Using Rule-30 as a Pseudo-random bit generator

 ## Objective
 Create a PRNG with good statistical properties and a very small state